Skip to main content

 Step 1: Identify candidate calls

-Look for contract calls in your handlers that:
+Look for contract calls in your event handlers that:

 • Are called frequently during event processing